HOW COLOR INFLUENCES YOUR DECISIONS

 The more knowledge we have about the function and meaning of color, the more we become aware of their emotional value.
 The art of combining colors to create pleasant harmonies can be learnt.
 Our color memory plays a major role in this.

 Building a color memory

-By naming the colors of everyday objects that a child frequently comes into contact with, such as vegetables and fruit, it learns to store colors in its memory.
+By naming the colors of everyday objects that a child frequently comes into contact with, such as fruit and vegetables, it learns to store colors in its memory.
 First, the primary colors such as red, green and blue, because these are perceived by our brains as the most powerful.
-Afterwards it learns the intermediate colors, such as, for example, orange and purple.
+Afterwards it learns the intermediate colors, such as orange and purple.
 It is important that in this learning process, not only its visual capacity but also other senses are involved.
-Our brains can link the smell of a strawberry to the red color, and in doing so will be more able to easily recall it.
+Our brains can link the smell of a strawberry to the red color, and in doing so will be able to recall it more easily.

 Colors are stored in our long-term memory, the memory for information that is permanently stored in the brain, but that is not always consciously experienced.
 This memory has a very large capacity.
 It is important to know something about how knowledge is stored here in order to get more insight into how to build up a color memory.

 When we are learning something, our brain cells become active.
 The many small branches of the brain cells then make contact with each other.
 Scientists call that contact between the cells ‘synapses’.
 When we learn something new, the synapses become stronger.
 Everything we see, hear, feel and experience is stored.
 The next time we experience, see or take part in the same thing, we can understand it more easily.
 If information contained in the short-term memory is repeated often enough (or stored for long enough), it gets transferred to our long-term memory.
 Information or knowledge that is stored in this way is retained for a very long time.